copybar/copybar-jekyll/README.md

 ## Creating new pages and blog posts

-The two commands are:
+To create new a new blog post called 'Hello World':

 rake post title='Hello World'

+For a new main page, like 'About Me':

-rake page title='Awesome page'
+rake page title='About Me'

 Jekyll will create a new blog post complete with a Copybar element for you to edit.
-Pages are similar, except they appear in the main nav and they come with 3 copybar elements for you to edit.
+Main pages are similar, but they appear in the main nav and they come with 3 copybar elements for you to edit.

-You can edit these locally, but the new post or page won't appear on Github Pages until you push it to Github.
-Run the command 'git push'.
+You can edit these locally, but the new post or page won't appear on Github Pages until you push it to Github:

+'git push'.

 ## Deploying to Github pages